synergycodes/ng-diagram-orgchart/README.md

 Tree positions are computed by [ELK.js](https://www.npmjs.com/package/elkjs) using the `mrtree` algorithm.
 The integration is intentionally narrow:

 - **`diagram/layout/perform-layout.ts`** - single ELK call site.
-Converts ng-diagram nodes/edges into ELK input, runs `elk.layout(...)`, and returns the same nodes with updated `position`.
+Converts ngDiagram nodes/edges into ELK input, runs `elk.layout(...)`, and returns the same nodes with updated `position`.
 Also enforces a uniform node size across the layout (the cached max width/height across all runs) so spacing stays stable when the compact/full variants produce different sizes.
 - **`diagram/layout/layout.service.ts`** - orchestration.
 Resolves the visible set (collapsed subtrees excluded), applies pending mutations from `ModelChanges` (deletions, edge-source overrides, new nodes, sort-order overrides), invokes `performLayout`, **pins the root** so the chart doesn't jump after re-layout, then writes position updates back into the same `ModelChanges` instance.
 - **`diagram/layout/visible-set.ts`** - pure helpers: `getVisibleSet` (current), `getFutureVisibleSet` (predicted after a collapse/expand), `findRootNode`.